exhibition

 Place: Mucem

 Description: After Genet, Giono and Flaubert, the Mucem is devoting its literary exhibition to Don Quixote, the hero invented by Cervantes in 1605 and now a universal myth.
-More than 200 works – prints, publishing masterpieces, paintings, film, song, comic strips and popular objects – retrace the comic and abundant fortunes of the sad-faced knight and his faithful Sancho.
+More than 200 works – prints, publishing masterpieces, paintings, film, song, comic strips and popular objects – trace the comic and abundant fortunes of the sad-faced knight and his faithful Sancho.
 From Goya to Dalí, Picasso to Garouste, and right up to the present day, the exhibition highlights the inexhaustible reinvention of this legendary duo.

 Admission: €11